Skip to main content

 Having a church crisis management plan in place simply prepares your staff members to be prepared for things like natural disasters, severe weather, active shooter scenarios, medical incidents such as someone fainting, a child reporting being touched inappropriately, or fire extinguishers being used.

 There is a famous saying that a failure to plan is a plan to fail.
-Our congregation deserves to see the church property and church staff as safe.
+Our congregation deserves to see the property and church staff as safe (part of church property management).
 One way you can show the love of Jesus in even the most regular and mundane ways is by helping others know there is a plan for when things go sideways.

 What To Include In A Crisis Management Plan